 But in 2016, an eruption of hateful speech at the national level occurred from which I am still reeling.
 It was like a long dormant volcano had erupted, causing an international avalanche of angry, hateful speech and behavior.
 This led me to seek solutions about how to combat hate in the context of the nonprofit sector.

 The following organizations were included in the TechSoup webinar I referenced earlier in this post.
-They are working to identify, monitor and to develop ways to combat dangerous rhetoric and actions around the world.
-Thanks again to TechSoup for introducing them during the program, and I hope we have another global webinar along these lines.
+They were working to identify, monitor and to develop ways to combat dangerous rhetoric and actions around the world.
 It is so inspiring to see the social good sector fighting for a more just and peaceful world.

 More Information